Quantitative theory of magnetic interactions in solids: Basic concepts of electronic structure theory

 With the latter choice, the number of particles of Eq.~\eqref{N2} can be reformulated as

-Referring to the two integrals as $I^+$ and $I^-$, one can view them as the two path integrals illustrated in blue in Fig.~\ref{Contour-GF}.
-A closed contour integral can be obtained by adding the two integrals labeled $C^+$ and $C^-$, respectively, drawn in red, that both give vanishing contributions since the energies of this part of the path can be chosel to lie infinitely far away from the poles of the Green functions.
+Referring to the two integrals as $I^+$ and $I^-$, one can view them as the two path integrals illustrated with thick blue lines in Fig.~\ref{Contour-GF}.
+A closed contour integral can be obtained by adding the two paths labeled $C^+$ and $C^-$, respectively, shown with thin red line, that both give vanishing contributions since the energies of this part of the path can be chosen to lie infinitely far away from the poles of the Green functions.
 Then since the integrand is analytical within these contours, these integrals can be evaluated by summing the residues that arise from the Fermi-Dirac distribution, $\mathrm{Res}\,(f,\mu+i\omega_n)=-T$, due to its poles at the Matsubara energies $z=\mu+i\omega_n$, where $\omega_n=(2n+1)\pi T$ and $T$ is the temperature\cite{Auerbach_book}.
 Hence